The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 Composition of tobacco smoke

-1. Detrimental to the immune system.
+1. It has a detrimental effect on the immune system.

-3. Increases the risk of developing oncological processes.
+3. Increases the risk of developing cancer.

 Cigarettes and the nervous system

-1. Decreased attention, distraction and forgetfulness.
+1. Decreased attention level, absent-mindedness and forgetfulness.

-How do cigarettes affect the nervous system
+How do cigarettes affect the nervous system?

 Doctors have proven that long-term smoking significantly reduces a person’s ability to perceive colors.
 Smokers have impaired color perception.
 The same applies to the work of olfactory receptors.